andreiliphd/reacher/README.md

-# Banana - reinforcement learning DQN implementation
+# Reacher - reinforcement learning DDPG implementation
 ============

 Reacher is a reinforcement learning algorithm based on [DDPG paper](https://arxiv.org/pdf/1509.02971) with some modifications to improve performance of the model.
 In this environment, a double-jointed arm can move to target locations.